assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft.md

 Not in final spec, of course.

+* NOTE.
+We need to consider attacker-delayed messages.
+    Discussed, phone call, Simon-Frans, 2017-02-09.
+    For example, the protocol is used to communicate between a digital key and a door lock with an attacker that is man-in-the-middle.
+    The attacker could delay an "unlock" message, wait until the real user walks away, then send the valid message to the door lock.
+It will then unlock for the attacker!

 * Independent message parsing.
     Each packet should be possible to parse *independently*.
     Independently of the previous communication and any state.